petermora/nimLazy/README.md

-The Collatz conjecture states that if we take a positive integer (like 10 in the example below) as a starting point, then the following series always reaches 1.
+The Collatz conjecture states that if we take a positive integer (like 10 in the example below) as a starting point, then the following series (half when even, 3*n+1 when odd) always reaches 1.
 ```nim
 echo iterateIt(if it mod 2 == 1: 3*it+1 else: it div 2, 10)
 #@[10, 5, 16, 8, 4, 2, 1, 4, 2, 1, ...].toIter()